 The Course follows three principles.

 The sabre is an equaliser.
 You can always win, no matter how tall or strong or fast you are.
-You can always do something that will work for you, against this opponent, at this moment.
+You can always do something that will work for you, against this opponent, now.
 You just have to figure what that is, in time.

-Thus the purpose of the Course is to teach how sabre fencing works, not a definitive way of doing sabre, or even a particular style of sabre.
+Thus the purpose of the Course is to teach how sabre fencing works.
+It is not a definitive way of teaching sabre, or fencing sabre, or even doing a particular style of sabre.

 Each Level focuses on a theme, divided into 10 classes.
 Each class introduces a new concept or move.
 A class about a move is typically followed by a class about the countermove.
 Every class should start from the 4-metre (4m) situation – the start of each exchange in sabre – even if the class is about a different situation.